esalini22/movieapp/README.md

 Built with Vite 5.2.0

+After cloning the repository, run the command npm install inside both the backend and frontend folders.

 To build the application, run the command npm run build:ui inside the backend folder

 To run the application, run the command npm start inside the backend folder